mozilla-l10n/documentation/products/firefox_desktop/removing_locales.md

-# Removing a locale from Firefox for desktop
+# Removing a locale from Firefox desktop

 Removing a locale from Firefox builds should be the last step in a long series of passages.
 A locale is removed when:
 * There’s no visible activity in Pontoon for a year.